-- 1. The Western Classical Tradition (The development of the Symphony 1750-1900)

-- 2. A choice of one area of study from:

-- Rock and Pop

-- Musical Theatre

-- Jazz

-- 3. A choice of one area of study from:

-- 'Into the Twentieth Century'

-- 'Into the Twenty-first Century'

-WJEC (Eduqas) Exam Unit 1 Performing Unit 2 Composing Unit 3 Written Examination Length Option A: Total duration of performances: 10 -12 minutes.
+TOPICS COVERED WJEC (Eduqas) Exam Unit 1 Performing Unit 2 Composing Unit 3 Written Examination 1.
+The Western Classical Tradition (The development of the Symphony 1750-1900) 2.
+A choice of one area of study from: Rock and Pop Musical Theatre Jazz 3.
+A choice of one area of study from: (Into the Twontieth Contury) Length Option A: Total duration of performances: 10 -12 minutes.
 Option B: Total duration of performances: 6-8 minutes.
 Option A: Total duration of composition: 6-8 minutes Option B: Total duration of composition: 8-10 minutes.
-2 hours 15 minutes (including a listening examination) Weighting Option A: 35% of A Level; Option B: 25% of A Level Option A: 25% of A Level; Option B: 35% of A Level 40% of A Level
+2 hours 15 minutes (including a listening examination) - 'Into the Twentieth Century' - 'Into the Twenty-first Century' Weighting Option A: 35% of A Level; Option B: 25% of A Level Option A: 25% of A Level; Option B: 35% of A Level 40% of A Level